Introduction to Vote Sizing

 iVoteSize surveys have more moving parts than traditional 1-person-1-vote surveys; and although our goal is to make the process as transparent, elegant and debatable as possible - you may find it easy to become overwhelmed or lost in all the new ideas at play in a vote sizing universe.

-In order to get up to speed as fast as possible, I've created [to date, two of] four "Introduction" movies to move us along:
+In order to get up to speed as fast as possible, I've created [to date, three of] four "Introduction" movies to move us along:

 Hi there!
 I'm Steve Glickman - the Founder, Owner and President of the Vote Sizing Institute.
 Vote sizing is a passion I've been pursuing for the majority of my life based on rejecting the idea that 1-person-1-vote is the be all and end all of modern society.